-A few months back we had “recovering lawyer” Robyn Hagan Cain do a guest post about the tensions that exist between dog people and non-dog people in state parks, and she put together such a lovely post that we’ve invited her to come back and do another.
+A few months back we had “recovering lawyer” Robyn Hagan Cain do a guest post about the between dog people and non-dog people in state parks, and she put together such a lovely post that we’ve invited her to come back and do another.
 This time she tackles state dog laws and encourages you to know yours. –Janine Kahn, Dogster Managing Editor

 I grew up in South Louisiana, a land that lacked leash and scoop laws.
 It was a surprisingly civilized place, despite the canine chaos that resulted from a void of dog laws.

 In 2006, Braxlee, my Cavalier King Charles Spaniel, and I moved to Alexandria, Virginia, a place ruled by dog laws.
 There were mandatory dog licenses, dog park ordinances, leash laws, and scoop laws — all the regulations I knew existed somewhere, but had never experienced firsthand.

 Over the years, Braxlee and I made our way from Virginia to New York, and from New York to California.
 In each new city, we had to brush up on local dog laws and secure new dog licenses.

 I would like to say that each license was procured with the utmost haste within the mandated time period, but that simply was not the case.